swopblock/Swop-Script/README.md

 * Invoicing

-# Swopblock Auto Action Changing Grammar
+# Swopblock Changing Grammar

-The Swopblock auto action changing grammar is the grammar for a kind of message that specifies a change made autonomously that fulfills invoice offers and orders.
+The Swopblock changing grammar is the grammar for a kind of message that specifies a change made autonomously that fulfills invoice offers and orders.
 There are two kinds of changes: changes that “pay cash” (deliver SWOBL) for an invoice and changes that “cash in” (deliver BTC, ETH, etc.) for an invoice.

 **Changing:**